Basil IV (Coptic archbishop of Jerusalem): Death

 On September 24, 1991, he went on a pastoral visit to the flock in Amman, Jordan.
 Following a long day of service, he retired to his room to rest at around midnight.
 When morning came and he did not exit his room, the fathers who were with him felt worried, and went in to check on him, finding him comatose on his bed.
 He was rushed to Luzmila Hospital, where he was diagnosed with a brain stroke.
 When news of this came to the then King of Jordan, King Hussein, he ordered him to be transported to the King Hussein Medical Center, to ensure that he receive effective treatment.
 He remained ill in the hospital, falling in and out of consciousness, and with minimal control over his body, until his death early in the morning on Sunday October 13, 1991.
 Upon his death, he was transported to Cairo, where the funerary rites were prayed upon him by Pope Shenouda III, in the Virgin Mary Cathedral, Zeitoun.
 He was buried in a specially prepared tomb in the Monastery of Saint Anthony, in the Red Sea Wilderness.

-Writings
+Published works

 He wrote a great number of books including: